Student-athletes must meet various University and NCAA eligibility requirements.

 11.6 How is certification of eligibility monitored?

 Athletic certification is performed by two full-time NCAA Eligibility Specialists in the Office of the University Registrar.
-The Registrar’s Office uses an internal tracking system, Registrar’s Athletic Certification and Eligibility System.
-They use this Access database to track academic progress and eligibility status for each student-athlete, by term.
-The database also provides reporting and administrative functions.
+The Registrar’s Office uses the Athletic Eligibility Page in ConnectCarolina.
+They use this tool to track academic progress and eligibility status for each student-athlete, by term.
+The tool also provides reporting and administrative functions.

 The ASPSA uses its own Access database to monitor student-athlete information, including certification and eligibility, and reconciles its data with the Registrar.